ibm-watson-iot/iot-csharp/docs/Device.rst

  	deviceClient.connect();

-** Registed **
+** Registered **

-To connect device in Registed mode,we need to create client instance with the following definitions:
+To connect device in Registered mode,we need to create client instance with the following definitions:

 - ``orgId`` - Your organization ID.
 - ``deviceType`` - The type of your device.